 3. GP Karting off Lang’ata road

 GP Karting is a fun activity, especially for couples or groups of friends.
-If you are looking for adrenaline-packed activities, go racing with friends and family.
+If you want adrenaline-packed activities, go racing with friends and family.
 First-time racing might be scary or intimidating, but it is all the fun you need.

 If you have kids, they will be accompanied by an instructor, but they will enjoy the activities.
 You will get a helmet and racing suit, so you are safe.